turbotas/WoolOntology/README.md

 2. Make your changes in a branch,
 3. Submit a pull request.

 We welcome corrections and expansions—just remember to keep the scope focused on the *Wool* books.
-If referencing the TV adaptation, please do so in separate RDF files to avoid mixing details.
+If referencing the TV adaptation or even fanfic, please make sure the origin is clear to avoid mixing details.
 There is an **extractedSentence** field to include the context from the book: please do not put anything more than a tiny snippet of the book here - we don't want to go beyond fair use.
 Please buy the book - it's a classic dystopian future work, thanks Hugh!

+**Canon** - We consider the books to be canon, but it's great to enrich this work with details from the TV series or even fan fiction where the details don't contradict.
+As example of this: in this work we describe the stairs and stairwell as they appear in the books as the TV series differs considerably.
+But where there are details from the Pact that appear in the TV series but are not in the books, we include them here to enrich the work.
+Same with Fan Fiction as long as it doesn't contract either the books or the TV Series then why not include it?

 **Thanks for exploring the Wool Ontology Project!** Feel free to open an issue or pull request with questions or enhancements.